 How Do I Know When My Maryland Generator Needs Repair?

 Since a generator rarely runs outside of a power outage, it can be difficult to assess the unit on your own.
 This is why routine maintenance is crucial, and also why the homeowner should inspect the generator on a consistent basis—monthly when possible.
 While inspecting the generator search for:

 - Leaking fluids.
-There are many liquids present in your generator including oil and coolant.
+There are many liquids present in your generator including oil, coolant, and depending on the generator, fuel as well.
 A leaking generator will likely fail when you need it most, and worse, it can present a danger to you and your home.

 - Clear signs of exterior damage.
 Even a seemingly minor issue such as a scratch or dent can suggest that damage has happened within the generator itself.
 If there are any clear indicators of damage, it’s time to call for generator inspection, and potentially for generator repair.

 - Complications with electrical components.
 While we do not recommend that an untrained homeowner begin rooting around in the electrical systems of their generator, a quick check to ensure no frayed, cracked, or dislocated wires are present is wise.

 - Unusual noises during operation.
 If your generator runs but produces a grinding, clunking, or any other unusual noise while running, get the system repaired as soon as possible.

 Did you find one of the above problems with your home standby generator in the Montgomery County area?
 Schedule service with the whole-home generator repair specialists at GAC Services now!

 Frequently Asked Generator Questions